Lcariota/SWE_Project/Implementation/README.md

   + Windows: Versions: Windows 7, Windows 8, Windows 10, and later.

-  + MacOS: Versions: MacOS X 10.8 (Mountain Lion) and later.
+  + MacOS

-  + Linux: Compatible with various Linux distributions, including but not limited to Ubuntu, Fedora, and CentOS.
+  + Linux

-Ensure that the Java Runtime Environment (JRE) is installed on the system and that SceneBuilder is integrated to JavaFX to run Perfect Pets successfully.
+Ensure that the Java Runtime Environment (JRE) is installed on the system and that SceneBuilder is integrated in the buildpath of JavaFX to run Perfect Pets successfully.
 The application's cross-platform compatibility ensures a consistent and enjoyable user experience across a diverse range of operating systems.

 ## Steps to clone & build the application